-The paid internship experience is an essential portion of the hands-on learning at Ada.
+The internship experience is an essential portion of the hands-on learning at Ada.
 The internship completes a student’s formal training and is a requirement to graduate from the program.
-During the latter part of the classroom portion, students will participate in an interview week where they will interview with six companies.
-Students will be placed with one of the teams they interviewed with for their five-month internship experience.
-In determining internship assignments, the following are taken into account: company interview feedback, instructor feedback, and student preference.
+Students will participate in an interview week during the latter part of the classroom portion, where they will interview with six teams from our partner companies.
+Students will be assigned to one of the teams they interviewed with for their five-month internship experience.
+In determining internship assignments, the following are taken into account: company interview feedback and student preference.

 During the five-month internship experience, students work on engineering teams to complete their training to become hireable junior software developers.
-Interns are assigned a manager to help guide their internship and a mentor provide additional support.
-By the end of the internship, an average of 78% of interns receive full-time offers from their company, while there is a 92% job placement rate after internship.
+Interns are assigned a manager to guide their internship and a mentor to provide additional support.
+By the end of the internship, an average of 74% of interns receives full-time offers from their company, while there is a 92% job placement rate after internship.
 All students receive a stipend for living expenses during the internship portion of the program.

 Thursdays At Ada

 Interns work at their placement company 35 hours per week.
 They spend an additional five hours a week at Ada for Thursdays At Ada.
-During these sessions, interns learn computer science fundamentals and participate in professional development around essential career skills, including communicating with their team, resume writing, interview preparation, salary negotiation, and more.
+During these sessions, interns dive deeper into computer science fundamentals and participate in professional development around essential career skills, including communicating with their team, resume writing, interview preparation, salary negotiation, and more.

 Interns learn the following concepts in computer science fundamentals: